Common-Longitudinal-ICU-data-Format/CLIF-MIMIC/README.md

 python3 main.py
 ```

-## Documentation
-For recent updates and planned future releases, see the [change log](CHANGELOG.md).

-For the mapping of data elements from MIMIC-IV to CLIF, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1QhybvnlIuNFw0t94JPE6ei2Ei6UgzZAbGgwjwZCTtxE/edit?usp=sharing.) for details.

 ## Contributing
 To contribute to this open-source project, feel free to :
 1. Open an issue for any bug or new data request.